 In our civil justice system, all persons are expected to be reasonably careful when it comes to the health and safety of others around them.
 Failure to do so is considered negligence, and injuries or damages that result can give rise to a personal injury case.
 The standard of what constitutes this duty of “reasonable care” is defined by the circumstances presented in the case, which sometimes includes the relationship between the parties, or the defendant’s occupation.

-What are the Basic Requirements to File a Medical Malpractice Claim?
+What are the Basic Requirements to File a Medical Malpractice Claim in Columbus, Ohio?

 - Doctor-patient relationship: There must be evidence of an official doctor-patient relationship existed between you and the person you said has done you harm.
 Did you agree to their medical services?
 Did they agree to provide them in accordance to their occupation?
 Usually any sort of direct treatment will automatically constitute this relationship.